kenntheswe/portfolio/README.md

 # Hi, Folks 👋

 I am a full stack web developer.
 Tech stack that I am using is Ruby on Rails, React, JavaScript, HMTL, CSS.
-Currently, I am dabbled into Python.
 I’m constantly looking for opportunities to work & collaborate on the projects that match with my tech stack.
 📧 Please feel free to reach out to me at gervasiusgan@gmail.com | kennvun@hotmail.com

 # Projects